 Now for the reason I'm really done with this show.

 As I said in the first few paragraphs, I'm tired of watching Bojack destroy his own life and not get any better.
-People criticise Diane, but she's actually a good person, and what's more, she actually makes an attempt to be a better person.
-Meanwhile, Bojack carries on destroying everyone around him as beligerently as possible and gets a pass by fans because he's male.
+People criticize Diane, but she's actually a good person, and what's more, she actually makes an attempt to be a better person.
+Meanwhile, Bojack carries on destroying everyone around him as belligerently as possible and gets a pass by fans because he's male.

 I -- somewhat naively -- thought Bojack was actually doing better and turning into less of an asshole early on in Season 5.
 Then he let me down with his constant pill-popping and the way he treated Hollyhock, and it just got worse from there.